 The strongest opportunities appear where digital systems do more than reproduce a game.
 They translate the rituals, emotion, craft, ownership, and social dynamics of physical play into immersive technology.

 The first generation of gaming companies built titles.
 The second generation built platforms.
-The next generation will build the connective systems between physical play, digital worlds, user-generated content, collectible assets, AI tools, and persistent communities.
+The durable companies will build the connective systems between physical play, digital worlds, user-generated content, collectible assets, AI tools, and persistent communities.

 This same pattern is appearing across healthcare, education, sports, retail, media, industrial training, and manufacturing.